-While most vaudeville circuits took their names from the men who ran them, the name of the circuit, Orpheum, comes from the gods.
-Orpheus was the son of the Greek mythological god, Apollo, patron of musicians and poets, and the Muse poetry, Calliope.
-Legend has it that Orpheus’ extraordinary musical gift could move mountains, still running water, charm gods, humans, animals, and even inanimate objects.
+While most vaudeville circuits took their names from the men who ran them, the name of the circuit, Orpheum comes from the gods.
+Orpheus was the son of the Greek mythological god Apollo, patron of musicians and poets, and the Muse of all poetry, Calliope.
+Legend has it that Orpheus’ extraordinary musical gift could move mountains, still running water, and charm gods, humans, animals, and even inanimate objects.
 The name “Orpheum” means “house of Orpheus” and the Orpheum Theatres reflected that excellence.

-The Landers opened September 18, 1909, with the production of “The Golden Girl”, which had just completed a run at the Century Theatre in St. Louis.
-It was sometime after that with the theatre became part of the Orpheum Circuit.
+The Landers opened September 18, 1909, with the production of “The Golden Girl,” which had just completed a run at the Century Theatre in St. Louis.
+It was sometime after that when the theatre became part of the Orpheum Circuit.

 The Landers Orpheum Theatre designation symbolizes Springfield’s place in the evolution of American theatre as well as the grandeur of the facility itself.
 The reconstruction of this piece of local history has been made possible by a donation from Tom Baird and through the efforts of William Brandon Bowman.